 "The incredible richness of southern Ohio clay helped propel Ohio pottery to the forefront of the ceramics industry, and is one of the reasons that Ohio Art Pottery has maintained its glaze and beauty for more than 100 years.
 Another is the sheer artistry of the industry and the remarkable decorators who took ideas from around the world and applied them to a popular art form, " stated Paige Palmer in a recent interview about her passion for Ohio Art Pottery.

-Aside from important examples of such successful pottery lines as Rozane Royal, Pine Cone, Sunflower, Louwelsa, and Etna, the exhibition will also showcase works by Canton, Ohio ceramicist, Charles Clewell, believed to be the world's sole producer of "blue bronze", was a technician with the Timken Company who also created pottery featuring bronze over porcelain.
+Aside from important examples of such successful pottery lines as Rozane Royal, Pine Cone, Sunflower, Louwelsa and Etna, the exhibition will also showcase works by Canton, Ohio, ceramicist Charles Clewell.
+Believed to be the world's sole producer of "blue bronze," he was a technician with the Timken Company who also created pottery featuring bronze over porcelain.
 In 1937, the French government awarded him the distinguished Diploma of the International Exposition of Arts and Techniques which he received in Paris.
-Because Clewell kept his pieces for himself rather than distribute or sell them, examples of them today are very rare.
+Because Clewell kept his pieces for himself rather than distributing or selling them, examples of them today are very rare.
 Included in Uncommon Clay are two of Clewell's bronzed works: a vase and mug created at the turn of the century.
 Unfortunately, not much is known about his process of ceramic art.
-As Clewell was oft quoted, "The art will likely die with me".
+As Clewell was oft quoted, "The art will likely die with me."

 Uncommon Clay: Ohio Art Pottery from The Paige Palmer Collection reflects the dynamic historical forces that shaped the ceramics industry during the Arts and Crafts movement between 1870 and 1930.
 These include the onsurge of patriotism, women's suffrage, big business, interior design and the industrial revolution.